AubinSeptier/local-ai-chatbot/README.md

 * To be able to choose whether or not to use RAG.

+* Rephrase chatbot responses.

+* To be able to synthesize the conversation, both to push back the LLM context size limit and to give the user feedback on the conversation.

 * Retain the user's theme preference (Light/Dark).

 * Integrate query_data.py directly into the Conversation class.

+* Improve and optimize parts of the code.